Maniac Mansion: Production and SCUMM

+The developers first created the game to run on Commodore 64 home computers (pictured) and later ported it to other platforms.

 Gilbert started programming Maniac Mansion in 6502 assembly language, but he quickly decided that the project was too large and complex for this method.
 He decided that a new game engine would have to be created.
 Its coding language was initially planned to be Lisp-inspired, but Gilbert opted for one similar to C and Yacc.
 Lucasfilm employee Chip Morningstar contributed the base code for the engine, which Gilbert then built on.
 Gilbert hoped to create a "system that could be used on many adventure games, cutting down the time it took to make them".
 Maniac Mansions first six-to-nine months of production were dedicated largely to engine development.
 The game was developed around the Commodore 64 home computer, an 8-bit system with only 64 KB of memory.
 The team wanted to include scrolling screens, but as it was normally impossible to scroll bitmap graphics on the Commodore 64, they had to use lower-detail tile graphics.
 Winnick gave each character a large head made of three stacked sprites to make them recognizable.

 Although Gilbert wrote much of the foundational code for Maniac Mansion, the majority of the game's events were programmed by Lucasfilm employee David Fox.
 Fox was between projects and planned to work on the game only for a month, but he remained with the team for six months.
 With Gilbert, he wrote the characters' dialog and choreographed the action.
 Winnick's concept art inspired him to add new elements to the game: for example, Fox allowed the player to place a hamster inside the kitchen's microwave.